All domestic orders ship FREE ground shipping, choose upgraded shipping if you need it fast!

 A few things are worth keeping in mind with any metal jewelry, iron especially:

 • Don't spray perfume, hairspray, or skin products directly onto your piece.
-The chemicals in those products affect metals across the board, iron, bronze, silver, even stainless steel.
+The chemicals in those products affect metals across the board — iron, bronze, silver, even stainless steel.

 • Don't swim in iron jewelry.
 Chlorine and salt water will accelerate corrosion.
+This applies to iron necklaces, iron earrings, and custom iron belt buckles alike.

 • Store it somewhere dry.
 A box or a zip-close bag works well.
-The bathroom is the worst place to keep it, humidity collects there even when it doesn't feel like it.
+The bathroom is the worst place to keep it — humidity collects there even when it doesn't feel like it.

 That's genuinely it.
-Iron is a resilient material and doesn't require much, just occasional attention and a little wax.
+Iron is a resilient material and doesn't require much — just occasional attention and a little wax.